MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxTextData.md

 ##### write_factors_as_indexes

-logical.
+bool.
 If True, when writing to an
 RxTextData data source, underlying factor indexes will be written instead of the string representations.
 Not supported when use_fast_read is set to False.

 ### Returns

-object of class ``RxTextData``.
+object of class `RxTextData`.

 ### Example